SteveJustin1963/tec-SCOPE/README.md

 ## Dobsons = a simple type of reflector telescope
-Dobsons are just pushed by hand on a low friction mount. this system works really well, easy, cheap and settles very fast. but then the star or object moves out of view. if we push while viewing we ofter push the wrong way as the image is inverted. if we use a laser or dot finder the increments are usualy too big and we lose the target easily. if we wanted to take some angle readings we could use an electronic angle gauge, $16 online and a digital compass. dont forget to convert magentic north to real north, sydney is 12+. if we could measure
+Dobsons are just pushed by hand on a low friction mount. this system works really well and settles very fast after pushing. but depending where your looking stars or objects moves out of view due to the earths rotation. u dont notice that when u look up with your eyes, ut soon as u look thru the scope u will and with the moon its incredibly fast. if ur looking at the moon and its moving fast out of view u want to push it to keep up, but soon as u do we always push the wrong way as the image is inverted. we have to take our eye away and do it externally or with a laser pointer or dot finder. also small pushes to keep up are always too big and we lose the target anyway. fixing this with software and hardware would be nice

 ## reading
-we need to read the alt and azimuth. they are angle measurements. we need to locate the axis of these and mount some kind of reader and turn that into numbers. the simplest might be to use a var R and feed this into a circuit, like an osc, then count the duration of those pulses to interpolate an angle.
+we need to read the alt and azimuth. they are angle measurements. we need to locate the axis of these and mount some kind of reader and turn that into numbers we can crudley use a mechanical compass and protractor, or their electronic equivalents. an angle gauge and or a compass can be had for under $20 online from asia online. when getting the azimuth from the compass don't forget to convert magnetic north to real north, sydney needs about 12 added (12-). it varies all over the world. the first step in measuring electronically we could measure with a simple R pot and feed this into a circuit like an oscillator, once calibrated for a correct starting position then count the value R at various points of rotation and interpolate the missing R vales and then interpolate them into angle. but reading R needs to also be converted into some sort of voltage or pulse. so we can use a ADC or turn R into pulse with with say a 555 circuit then count the pulses per a period loop to get numbers.

 ![image](https://user-images.githubusercontent.com/58069246/210936069-624b8c93-c571-4490-845a-cee685932f91.png)